turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 sqlite> .quit
 {% endterminal %}

-This will dump the contents of the ratings table into a file called `ratings.sql`, which you can then load into the stand-alone application.
+This will dump the contents of the ratings table into a file named `ratings.sql`, which you can then load into the stand-alone application.

+#### Loading the Data

 Move the file to the `opinions` project directory, and run: